 Grass clippings are not accepted at the Recycling Center.

 DO NOT PUT LEAVES IN THE STREET.
 SUMMONSES MAY BE ISSUED.

+A clothing bin is available at the Recycling Center.
 Clothing & shoes are accepted at the Recycling Center.
 No bedding or linens are accepted.
 Please put items in clothing container and NOT on the ground.
 No trash is to be placed in or near the clothing container.

 Bulk Item Disposal

 Washington Township no longer offers a bulky item disposal program.
 Contact Morris County Transfer Station on Gold Mine Road in Flanders to see what items they will accept.
 Contact them at 973-347-8106 or visit their website at www.MCMUA.org.

 Book Recycling Bins are located:

 - Schooley's Mountain General Store, 250 Schooley's Mountain Road

 - Long Valley First Aid Squad, 70 E Mill Road

 Additional information can be found at www.newlegacybooks.com/about-us.html